alump/ColumnLayout/README.md

 ## Release notes

+### Version 0.1.7
+- Adds no tooltips versions of inline/popup datefield and slider

 ### Version 0.1.6
 - Material tooltip texts (descriptions) now assumed to be HTML (issue #6)
 - Material tooltip clicks will be notified to server side (issue #6)